Open-source license: Copyleft

 Traditional, proprietary software licenses are written with the goal of increasing profit, but Stallman wrote the GPL to increase the body of available free software.
 His reciprocal licenses offer the rights to use, modify, and distribute the work on the condition that people must release derivative works under a license offering these same freedoms.
-Software built on a copyleft base must come with the source code.
+Software built on a copyleft base must come with the source code, and the source code must be available under the same or a similar license.
 This offers protection against proprietary software consuming code without giving back.
 Richard Stallman stated that "the central idea of copyleft is to use copyright law, but flip it over to serve the opposite of its usual purpose: instead of a means of privatizing software, [copyright] becomes a means of keeping software free."
+Free-software licenses are also open-source software licenses.
+The separate terms free software and open-source software reflect different values rather than a legal difference.
+Both movements and their formal definitions require the covered work to be made available with source code and with permission for modification and redistribution.
+There are occasional edge cases where only one of the FSF or the OSI accept a license, but the popular free-software licenses are open source, including the GPL.